hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

   // The data necessary to create a DID. message DIDCreationData {
-    reserved 1; // Removed DID id field which is empty on creation repeated PublicKey public_keys = 2; // The keys that belong to this DID Document. repeated Service services = 3; // The list of services that belong to this DID Document. repeated string context = 4; // The list of @context values to consider on JSON-LD representations
+    reserved 1; // Removed DID id field, which is empty on creation repeated PublicKey public_keys = 2; // The keys that belong to this DID Document. repeated Service services = 3; // The list of services that belong to this DID Document. repeated string context = 4; // The list of @context values to consider on JSON-LD representations